Action1Corp/PSAction1/README.md

   - Settings

 :left_speech_bubble: **Note:** _Notice here that some queries are plural some are singular, all that are plural return a collection of items of that type.

 The singular ones target an object by its **-Id** property , if the object is not found, the return will be NULL, and you will receive an error message indicating the specified ID could not be found.
-Also, notice here I did to specify **-Query**, as query is the first bound param, it can be implied._
+Also, notice here I did not specify **-Query**, as it is the first bound param, it can be implied._

 This returns the same object as above, directly without having to pull all objects and search, which is multifold more efficient.
 ```PowerShell